 How to send money overseas using PayPal

 Want to learn how to send money online with PayPal?
-Luckily, it’s simpler and easier to understand than their fees!
-You can send money to almost anyone, 24/7, from either the PayPal website or downloading the PayPal App for more on-the-go convenience.
+Luckily, it’s simpler and easier to understand than its fees.
+You can send money to almost anyone, 24/7, from either the PayPal website or by downloading the PayPal app for more on-the-go convenience.

 To get started, all you need is a bank account or debit/credit card that is linked (and verified) to your PayPal account.
 You also need to know the recipient’s email address (or their mobile number) to start sending money.
 If the recipient doesn’t have a PayPal account, PayPal will send them a link to sign up so they can access the money.